glpi-project/plugins/frontend/app/docs/oauth2.md

 This endpoint's data source yields a JSON Array containing a list of JSON serialized objects.
 Each of these objects describes a single Tag.
-This endpoint returns a top-10 of all the most used tags.
+This endpoint returns a top of all the most used tags.

 Key              |     Value
 -----------------|-----------------------------------------------
 URL              |     /tags/top
 Method           |     GET
-Data Nature      |     top-10 of all the most used tags Paginated        |     false
+Data Nature      |     top of all the most used tags Paginated        |     false

 ##### Example usage (HTTP Session)